stanleyeosakul/ng-chartjs/README.md

-# Angular Travelville
+# Angular Charts.js
-This project is based off of the YouTube tutorial [Integrating Chart.js with Angular 5 with Data from an API](https://www.youtube.com/watch?v=RTzi5DS7On4) by *Gary Simon*.
+This project is based off of the YouTube tutorial [Integrating Charts.js with Angular 5 with Data from an API](https://www.youtube.com/watch?v=RTzi5DS7On4) by *Gary Simon*.
 This app has been updated using Angular 7.

 ## Versions Used
 * [Angular CLI](https://github.com/angular/angular-cli) v7.0.3